validatedpatterns/docs/industrial-edge/index.md

 With this Pattern, we demonstrate a horizontal solution for Industrial Edge use cases.

-It is derived from the [work](https://github.com/sa-mw-dach/manuela) done by Red Hat Middleware Solution Architects in Germany in 2019/20.
-The name MANUela stands for MANUfacturing Edge Lightweight Accelerator, you will see this ancronym in a lot of artefacts.
-It was developed on a Platform called [stormshift](https://github.com/stormshift/documentation), another name you will see here and there.
+It is derived from the [MANUela work](https://github.com/sa-mw-dach/manuela) done by Red Hat Middleware Solution Architects in Germany in 2019/20.
+The name MANUela stands for MANUfacturing Edge Lightweight Accelerator, you will see this acronym in a lot of artefacts.
+It was developed on a platform called [stormshift](https://github.com/stormshift/documentation) - another name you will see here and there.

-It has been updated 2021 with an advanced GitOps framework.
+The demo has been updated 2021 with an advanced GitOps framework.

 The specific example is machine condition monitoring based on sensor data in an industrial setting, using AI/ML.
 It could be easily extended to other use cases, e.g. predictive maintenance, or other verticals.